ahmedcodein/salesware/README.md

 ...

 Once a submission is executed, a modal message with a response pops up.
 The figures below provides the popup messages of success and of an error respectively.
-There are no differences between large or small screens when showing the modal messages.
+There are no differences between large or small screens modal design when showing the modal messages.

 ![Contact Form Modal Message Success](docs/features/communication/contact_form_submission_success.png)
 ![Contact Form Modal Message Error](docs/features/communication/contact_form_submission_fail.png)